openstax/exchange-ruby/README.md

 ```
 to ensure that the changes take effect.

-The following Exhchange API methods are currently supported:
+The following Exchange API methods are currently supported:
 ```rb
 identifier = OpenStax::Exchange.create_identifier
 ```